Thank You, World

 I wanted to turn around and go home, but because my friend was with me, I mustered a smile and tried not to ruin the moment for her.

 I was worried about my business and questioning my life in general.
 A few months ago, I left my comfortable job in the web industry to pursue photography full-time.
+I’d saved enough money to do this, but my mind was filled with doubt.
 What was I thinking?
 How foolish was I to believe that I would succeed in the over-saturated photo industry?

 A few photographers I’ve met have told me it’s a cut-throat field.
 I don’t want to see it that way.
 I’m motivated by the joy I get from making good images, but is that realistic?